agruenb/doora-simple-js-server/readme.md

 # Doora Mock Server

-This is a simple Node.js server for testing Doora devices.
+This is a simple Node.js server using express for managing DOORA devices.

 Functionality includes:
 - REST api for the Doora device to connect to